 Let’s start with the pros.

-To build this product, our devs used the following tech tools and solutions:
+To build this custom time tracking software, our devs used the following tech tools and solutions:

 ● Cron – the software utility Cron is a time-based job scheduler in Unix-like computer operating systems;